vippsas/vipps-developers/common-topics/orderid.md

 This is useful when a customer does the following:

-1. Adds a product to the cart
+1. Adds a product to the cart.
-2. Goes to the payment page and selects Vipps
+2. Goes to the payment page and selects Vipps.
-3. Gets the payment request in Vipps *but cancels* (or does nothing)
+3. Gets the payment request in Vipps *but cancels* (or does nothing).
-4. Adds another product to the same cart (or order)
+4. Adds another product to the same cart (or order).
 5. Repeats steps 2 and 3.

+If you use a suffix, you will still be able to search for the main part, without the suffix, and still get find the order.